 The Prespa–Ohrid ecoregion

 The Prespa-Ohrid ecoregion lies at the heart of of the Balkans.
-Covering parts of Albania, Greece and the Former Yugoslav Republic of Macedonia, the lakes are among Europe’s oldest and recognized as one of the most ecologically valuable regions in Europe.
+Covering parts of Albania, Greece and the Republic of North Macedonia, the lakes are among Europe’s oldest and recognized as one of the most ecologically valuable regions in Europe.
 This widely recognised transboundary area houses six protected areas, three internationally recognised wetland areas (Ramsar site) and a UNESCO Biosphere Reserve.

 Together with their surrounding mountains the two Prespa lakes constitute an area distinguished by perhaps the greater diversity of life forms to be found anywhere in Europe.

 Some numbers help to illustrate the wealth and the diversity of the area: